Updated 22nd November 2019

 The flu jab is the best way of limiting your chances of catching the flu and it is advised that you should try and get yours in the autumn, before winter hits.
 Plenty of tests have been done with the flu jab and although it doesn't offer 100% protection against flu, it does help limit the severity of the condition.

 Your illness will be milder and much shorter if you have had your flu jab.
+Combine this with our other tips on how to keep warm, and you're set!
 The vaccine is also changed every year depending on which viruses are expected to trigger the most illnesses.

 If you are under 65-years-old, then you can receive a free jab is you: